-who are infected with B. coli remain asymptomatic.
+infected with B. coli remain who are asymptomatic.
 Although Balantidium coli usually resides in the lumen of its host, trophozoites can invade the mucosa of the large intestine (cecum and colon) and cause ulcerations.
 The parasite secretes a substance like Proteolytic enzyme and cytotoxic enzyme, which helps degrade intestinal tissue and facilitates penetration of the mucosa.
 Other bacteria in the intestine may enter the ulcer leading to secondary infections.
-Ulcerations of the large intestine can be viewed using sigmoidoscopy, The ulcers are round, ovoid ,or irregular in shape with undermined edges.

-Common symptoms of Balantidiasis include chronic diarrhea, occasional dysentery (diarrhea with passage of blood or mucus), nausea, foul breath, colitis (inflammation of the colon), abdominal pain, weight loss, deep intestinal ulcerations, and possibly perforation of the intestine.
+Ulcerations of the large intestine be viewed using sigmoidoscopy. can Common symptoms of Balantidiasis include chronic diarrhea, occasional dysentery (diarrhea with passage of blood or mucus), nausea, foul breath, colitis (inflammation of the colon), abdominal pain, weight loss, deep intestinal ulcerations, and possibly perforation of the intestine.
 After ingestion of an infective Balantidium coli cyst, days to weeks may pass before infection occurs.